ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

      - Full
      - \-

-Experimental targets
+Untested targets
 --------------------

-Experimental targets cannot be used in safety-critical contexts, and there is no guarantee that the Ferrocene test suite is successfully executed on the target.
+Untested targets cannot be used in safety-critical contexts, and there is no guarantee that the Ferrocene test suite is successfully executed on the target.
 They are provided as a preview, with limited support available.
 They should not be used in production.